-3. I have learned I can march to the beat of my own drummer and ENJOY it.
+3. I can march to the beat of my own drummer and ENJOY it.

 While there is a large homeschool community where we live, we are the only people in our family that homeschool.
 We are one of two homeschooling families in our church.